tanya-levshina/WDD01-Client-Side-Pre-Course-Setup/INSTRUCTORS.md

 ---

-# Pre O-week
+# Pre O-week Learner Tasks

-Students complete the following tasks in Google Classroom **before** they join for the first week.
+Learners complete the following tasks in Google Classroom **before** they join for the first week.
 This is to make sure they are able to participate in the Orientation Welcome meeting

 ## Task 1: Getting started with Google Classrooms